-ARAlu Sandige, Seeme Akki Sandige, Balaka Menasina kaayi, these are the few of those fryums that are prepared in our house in Summer.
+ARAlu Sandige, Seeme Akki Sandige, Balaka Menasina kaayi, these are few fryums that are prepared in our house during Summer.
 Dried completely in Scorching Sun for three to four days, and stored in boxes to be enjoyed during Monsoon and Winter.

 So, Making Sandige is a huge affair.
-All the women of the family come together.
-Mom, Aunts, Kids everyone.
-Every Summer holiday we would go to Ajji’s house ( Grandmom’s house).
-All my cousin’s would come too.
-So making Sandige would be one of the Summer Holiday tasks during the holidays, and we kids would jump in help.
+Every Summer holiday we would go to my Ajji’s house ( Grandmom’s house).
+All my cousins would come too.
+So making Sandige would be one of the Summer Holiday activities, and we kids would jump in to help.

 This time me , my mom and my sister-in-law made it together.
 We came up with so many new methods.
 We started at night when everyone else was off to bed and we had so much fun listening to music and laughing at silly jokes😀.

 1. Transparent thick good quality plastic for Seemeakki Sandige.
 You can use the same for Aralu Sandige also.

 5. A new bucket to wash the puffed rice

 20 ltrs – Aralu / Paddy Puffed Rice, i buy cleaned one itself.

 1/2 kgs – Green chillies

 2 bundles – Coriander leaves, big bundles

 Salt to taste